 First declared in Mangina, a small town of 40,000 people in northern North Kivu province, the epicentre of the outbreak appeared to progressively move towards the south, first to the larger city of Beni, with approximately 400,000 people and the administrative centre of the region.
 As population movements are very common, the epidemic continued south to the bigger city of Butembo, a trading hub.
 Nearby Katwa became a new hotspot near the end of 2018 and cases had been found further south, in the Kanya area.
 Meanwhile, sporadic cases also appeared in neighbouring Ituri province to the north.

 Throughout 2019, hotspots of cases would die down, only to flare again weeks or even months later - often after 42 days (twice the 21-day incubation period for the disease) had passed - and often with little or no indication of the chain of transmission.
-This signifies that surveillance and contact tracing of cases remain significant challenges in overcoming this outbreak.
+This signifies that surveillance and contact tracing of cases were significant challenges in overcoming this outbreak.

 30 Jul 2018